CSUMB expecting hundreds for Monte's 5K run

 By Theo DeRosa

-Preparing to host the third annual Monte’s 5K isn’t easy.
-But to Matthew McCluney, director of campus planning and development for Cal State Monterey Bay, “it’s a labor of love.”
+Preparing to host Monte’s 5K isn’t easy.
+But to Matthew McCluney, director of campus planning and development for CSUMB, “it’s a labor of love.”

 That goes for the run’s participants, too.
 Close to 600 registrants are expected for Monte’s 5K, which starts at 9 a.m., Oct.
-11. The event is a focal point of the three-day Reunion And Family Traditions, or RAFT, Weekend, which begins Oct.
-10. Otter mascot Monte Rey will start runners (and walkers and rollers) on a route that winds through campus.
+11 in front of the Otter Student Union.
+Otter mascot Monte Rey will start runners (and walkers and rollers) on a route that winds through campus.
+There is also a 1-mile version of the event for those not up to the full 5K distance.

 Proceeds from the event go toward the university’s scholarship fund.
 Last year’s 5K raised more than $5,000 in scholarship money.